garelp/vcloud-scripts/README.md

 		Set of functions used into the scripts above.
 Can also be used directly on shell.

 	4. display-pools-usage.sh:
 		Display a table of the usage for each pool.
+Source your credential first.